neural-maze/agentic_patterns/README.md

 ---

+## Groq API Key

+This project works with [Groq](https://groq.com/) as the LLM provider, so you'll need to create an API Key in this platform.

+When you have your API Key copy and paste it in an `.env` file.

+The content of this `.env` file should match the structure of the `.env.example` I've created in the repo, but instead of an empty string, the `GROQ_API_KEY` var will contain your API Key.

+---

 ## Usage

-Once you have the library installed, you can start playing with the 4 patterns implementation (I'll encourage you to take a look at the code, to fully understand what is happening under the  hood).
+Once you have both library installed and the `.env` file created, you can start playing with the 4 patterns implementation (I'll encourage you to take a look at the code, to fully understand what is happening under the  hood).

 Let's see an example of how to put the 4 patterns into practise.